Graduate and Professional Programs

 MS Global Energy Policies & Transfer Guidelines

-All coursework in the MS in Global Energy Management Program is graduate-level.
+All coursework in the MS in Global Energy Leadership Program is graduate-level.

 Waiver/Transfer Credit Guidelines

 The foundation courses may be waived, based on equivalent, previous academic coursework.
 Students who have completed appropriate courses in previous graduate course work may transfer a maximum of six semester credit hours within the electives of the program.